-- If you do not contact us, Starfish considers an absence to be "unexcused." - If your child builds up a series of absences, your Family Service Guide will connect with you to help overcome any barriers that may be preventing coming to school and to develop a custom Attendance Action Plan.
+- If you do not contact us, Starfish considers an absence to be "unexcused". - If your child builds up a series of absences, your Family Service Guide will connect with you to help overcome any barriers that may be preventing coming to school while developing a custom Attendance Action Plan.